DaniVSainz/Cryptocurrency-Charting-Angular/README.md

 # crypto-Index-V2

-auth- Folder is the bundled MEAN stack app containing front end and back end
-data-api Folder is the current node backend.
+auth- Folder is the bundled MEAN stack app containing front end and authentication backend data-api Folder is the current node backend.